 More and more frequently, these “cherries on the top” are needed, and folks are presenting with tougher case histories in current times.

-Health issues can be complex, such that, even after eating the best foods, and doing a healing protocol like GAPS™, some aren’t having success and don’t know where to go next.
+Health issues can be complex and everybody responds a little differently.
+Even after eating the best foods and doing a healing protocol like GAPS™, some aren’t having success and don’t know where to go next.

-What does one do, when their best efforts with healing foods aren’t working?
+What do you do, when your best efforts aren’t working?